-The HCP major’s focus on health care and policy will provide a distinct educational experience from other CHE majors.
-The HCP will attract scientifically literate students interested in health policy analysis.
-Here are the differences between the HCP major and other relevant CHE majors in more detail?
+The HCP major’s focus on health care and policy provides a distinct educational experience from other CHE majors, filling a unique niche within the college.
+The HCP attracts scientifically literate students interested in health policy analysis.
+Here are the differences between the HCP major and other relevant CHE majors in more detail:

 PAM Major.
 The current Policy Analysis and Management (PAM) major and the proposed HCP major provide distinct groups of students with distinct educational experiences.
 The PAM major prepares students for leadership roles as policy makers, analysts, and managers in both the public and private sectors.
 The curriculum focus of the PAM major is US public policy broadly across health policy, regulation policy, and social policy.

 The HCP major will prepare students who plan careers specifically in health policy analysis or in clinical health care.
 Many HCP majors will pursue careers in health administration and policy that reward and require more advanced scientific literacy, for example careers in the pharmaceutical industry.
 While only a few PAM majors currently go on to medical school, we expect that this will be a common career path among HCP majors.
-A small number of PAM majors are accepted into the department’s Sloan Program prior to their senior undergraduate year and complete a joint BS/MHA in five years.
-This opportunity will also be available to HCP majors.
+A small number of PAM majors are accepted into the department’s Sloan Program prior to their senior undergraduate year and complete a joint BS/MHA in five years, pending state approval we hope this opportunity will also be available to HCP majors.

 To summarize the curricular differences the basic comparison with the PAM major is that the HCP major requires more natural sciences but less economics; and of course, HCP is tightly focused on health care and health policy.